icpc/ccs-specs/Contest_API.md

 #### Known judgement types

 The list below contains standardized identifiers for known judgement types.
 These identifiers should be used by a server.
-Please send an email to <cliccs@ecs.csus.edu> or create a pull request at
+Please create a pull request at
 <https://github.com/icpc/ccs-specs> when there are judgement types missing.

 The column **Big 5** lists the "big 5" equivalents, if any.
 A `*` in